Webinar Software: Choosing the Best Webinar Platform for Your Small Business

 Before selecting a webinar software provider, make sure you have a good understanding of your audience, their needs, and how you can solve them.
 Try to put yourself in their shoes.
 Would you want to sit through an hour-long webinar walkthrough of a new software suite module?
 Probably not.
-On the other hand, many business owners (and aspiring entrepreneurs) might gladly sit through an hour-long webinar about how to cope with the coronavirus shutdown, so long as you give them useful information and don’t spend all your time trying to close a sale.
+On the other hand, many business owners (and aspiring entrepreneurs) might gladly sit through an hour-long webinar about how to cope with calamities, so long as you give them useful information and don’t spend all your time trying to close a sale.

 Attendees to a current-events-inspired webinar are more likely to want to ask questions, so live chat and/or Q&A functionality can be important for the coronavirus webinar.
 On the other hand, an evergreen webinar about tax planning would probably surface questions best answered on a case-by-case basis via email.